jon-engelbert/thermostat/README.md

 a switch for selecting "Heat", "OFF", or "Cool", and a switch for the fan "On" or "Automatic" (whenever the system is running).
 Adding a computer to this allows scheduling of target temperatures, recording of temperatures and equipment usage, and additional display functions.

+This thermostat will drive a standard household furnace (or heat pump) and/or air conditioner with the same functionality of a standard old fashioned mercury bulb thermostat but with the computational power of a Raspberry Pi computer.
+Three heat stages (or a heat pump with two heat stages) and two cooling stages are provided.
+Mechanical relays are used which allow nearly universal functionality with any system.

 What else needs to be said here?
 Hmmm.... dependencies...